-I am a published author and qualitative researcher.
-My work endeavours bring together themes of rural-urban migration, change, and complexities involved when making choices.
+I am a qualitative researcher and published author.
+My work endeavours demonstrate linkages in the themes of rural-urban migration, change, and decision making on choice.

 Since 2016, I have published five books on Amazon, and implemented research studies on food choices African immigrants in cities.

 I publish a newsletter, Unveiling Our Food Story and a blog on Intentional Eating.

 My story of food goes back to my childhood days.
 I was brought up within a large family on a rural farm in Kenya where we cultivated most of the food that we ate.
 My journey of education and work took me out of Home into towns and cities of the world.
 Subsequently; I have traveled to more than 20 countries and lived in cities for three decades.

 The Story of my Pen and Paper